cb-wells/vis_fol/README.md

 - `save`         : save the key-value store

-Overall, tons of room for improvement -- but Graphviz is limited, so it's not a high priority;
+Overall, tons of room for improvement -- but Graphviz is limited, so it's not a high priority.

-this is mainly a basic proof of concept.
+This is mainly a simple proof of concept.